© Stadt Höxter, Thomas Hampel

 • Höxter

-The predecessor of the traditional Nikolai Church originally stood at the former Nicolaitor.
+The predecessor building of the traditional Nikolai Church originally stood at the former Nicolaitor.

 The old church was demolished in 1767/68.

-The new church of St. Nikolai was built in the late Baroque style on the market square from 1766 with the help of the prince abbot Philipp v.
-Spiegel (Wappenstein) and consecrated in 1770.
-However, the financing of the new building presented great difficulties, as the small Catholic congregation could only contribute a little.
-Apart from monetary donations, the Catholic citizens provided considerable manual labour.
-Although unsightly and badly damaged by worm infestation, the altars were initially taken over from the previous building.
+The new church of St. Nikolai was built from 1766 with the help of Prince Abbot Philipp v.
+Spiegel (Wappenstein) on the market square in the late Baroque style and consecrated in 1770.
+However, the financing of the new building presented great difficulties, as the small Catholic community could only contribute a little.
+In addition to monetary donations, the Catholic citizens provided considerable labour and manual labour.
+Although unsightly and badly damaged by worm infestation, the altars were initially taken from the previous building.

 Marktstraße 19